sameerpanjwani/sshfix/context.md

 - **Outstanding**: Remove the invalid `lineWrap` option from `Terminal.tsx` and implement the fit addon for proper resizing and wrapping.
 Also, ensure the backend PTY is resized on frontend terminal resize for best results.
 - **General**: All other recent fixes for AI chat JSON display, terminal UX, and backend robustness are now in place.

+## Recent Fixes (2025-05-29)
+- **Context & Image Handling**: Fixed issue where images were not properly stored in chat history.
+Now the full user message including image markdown is stored in the database, ensuring images persist across sessions and model switches.
+- **System Prompt Improvements**: Enhanced the system prompt to be more explicit about providing command suggestions.
+Added detailed JSON format instructions with examples to ensure AI models always return commands even when not explicitly requested.
+- **Gemini 2.5 Pro Support**: Added support for Gemini 2.5 Pro model alongside the existing Gemini Flash model.
+Users can now select between Flash (faster) and Pro (more capable) versions.
+- **Syntax Error Fix**: Fixed nested template literal syntax error in backend that was preventing the server from starting.

+## Recent Fixes (2025-05-30)
+- **Gemini Terminal Suggestions**: Fixed issue where Gemini suggestions were not appearing after running terminal commands.
+The problem was caused by overly complex session-based filtering that was filtering out all terminal history.
+Simplified the logic to always use the last 6 terminal commands for suggestions, which matches the original intended behavior.
+- **Enhanced Logging**: Added detailed logging to help diagnose issues with Gemini suggestions, including response status, data format validation, and error details.
+- **Important**: Ensure `GEMINI_API_KEY` is set in your backend `.env` file for terminal suggestions to work.

+## Recent Fixes (2025-05-31)
+- **Session-Based Terminal Suggestions - MAJOR REWRITE**: Completely reimplemented session-based filtering using auto-increment session IDs instead of unreliable timestamp comparisons:
+  - **Database**: Added `chat_session_id` column to `history` table to tag each command with its session
+  - **Backend**: Added global session tracking per server with `/api/servers/:id/set-chat-session` endpoint
+  - **Session IDs**: Now use simple numeric IDs (timestamps) instead of complex string-based IDs
+  - **Automatic Association**: All terminal commands are automatically tagged with the current chat session ID
+  - **Reliable Filtering**: Terminal suggestions now query database for session-specific commands using `WHERE chat_session_id = ?`
+  - **Migration System**: Enhanced migration system to handle the database schema updates gracefully
+  - **Complete Isolation**: Each chat session now has completely isolated terminal context - no more timestamp comparison issues
+  - **Legacy Data Handling**: Fixed NaN session ID issue on page load by filtering out old string-based session IDs and only loading numeric sessions
+  - **CRITICAL BUG FIX**: Fixed `TypeError: str.trim is not a function` in terminal suggestions by correcting the `cleanAIResponse()` call to pass string instead of object
+- **Fixed Terminal Suggestion Triggers**: Resolved issues where suggestions weren't being triggered for quick/templated commands from chat
+- **Backend Stability**: Fixed various edge cases in command logging and suggestion generation

 ---

 ## Backend (Node.js, Express, SQLite)